jackfromeast/eidos/components/ai-chat/hooks/prompt.md

 4. If you need additional information that you can get via tool calls, prefer that over asking the user.
 5. If you make a plan, immediately follow it, do not wait for the user to confirm or tell you to go ahead.
 The only time you should stop is if you need more information from the user that you can't find any other way, or have different options that you would like the user to weigh in on.
 6. Only use the standard tool call format and the available tools.
+7. Every time you call a tool, you should summarize the result of the tool call, and if you need to call another tool, call it directly, do not wait for the user to confirm.

 </tool_calling>